coralproject/talk-importer-disqus/README.md

 * service: credentials to connect to the source database or service to get data
 * map: the actual mapping of entities

+Note: Remember to add the asset url domain to the domain whitelist in Talk.

 # DISQUS

 The example `strategy_disqus_example.json` has a mapping file for bringing Disqus posts into Talk comments.
 It also adds users of the comments and the thread (asset) that the comments are on.